viperconsole/viperconsole.github.io/index.md

 ### <a name="h2.3"></a>2.3.
 Font drawing API
 * `activate_font(id, x,y,w,h, char_width,char_height, [charset], [chars_width])`
+    * `id` id of the layer containing the characters sprites
     * `x,y,w,h` define a region of a layer as a bitmap font to use with `gfx.print`
     * `char_width,char_height` if the size of a character in this bitmap (in case of non-monotype font, use the chars_width parameter)
     * `charset` is a string representing the characters in the bitmap font.